Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning: Related Work

 \textbf{Training transformers for sequential decision-making tasks. } Along with using off-the-shelf LLMs, there are works that either fine-tune LLMs \cite{valmeekam2023planning, pallagani2022plansformer} or train sequence models \cite{zhuo2020discovering, li2022pre,chen2023planning,reed2022generalist} for sequential decision making tasks.
 Experiments in \cite{li2023emergent} have shown that training sequence models on a specific task gives rise to an internal world representation within the model.
 In this work, we use off-the-shelf LLMs to construct symbolic world models without performing any extra training.

-\textbf{Learning/acquiring symbolic domain models. } In classical planning, the community has explored numerous learning-based methods \cite{yang2007learning, zhuo2010learning, cresswell2013acquiring, konidaris2018skills, bonet2019learning} and interactive editor based methods \cite{simpson2007planning} for acquiring symbolic domain models.
+\textbf{Learning/acquiring symbolic domain models. } In classical planning, the community has explored numerous learning-based methods \cite{yang2007learning, zhuo2010learning, cresswell2013acquiring, konidaris2018skills, bonet2019learning} and interactive editor-based methods \cite{simpson2007planning} for acquiring symbolic domain models.
 For a more comprehensive survey, we refer the reader to \cite{arora2018review, macq-keps-2022}.
-Here, we are interested in leveraging the common world knowledge embedded in LLMs and their in-context learning ability for constructing domain models.
+Here, we are interested in leveraging the common-world knowledge embedded in LLMs and their in-context learning ability for constructing domain models.
 Recent studies have shown the efficacy of LLMs in translating natural language to formal descriptions \cite{olmo2021gpt3} or constructing PDDL goals from natural-language instructions \cite{xie2023translating, lyu2023faithful}.
+Moreover, a contemporary work \cite{hao2023reasoning} considers the use of LLM as a parametric world model and plan critic.
+However, unlike a symbolic model that can simulate plan outcomes with guaranteed correctness, using LLMs directly as a world model actually adds another layer of errors.
+There is evidence that autoregressive models lack reliable capacity for reasoning about action effects \cite{banerjee2020can, luo2023towards} and capturing errors in candidate plans \cite{stechly2023gpt, valmeekam2023can}.

+\textbf{Language models with access to external tools. } Since LLMs are approximately omniscient, they may not always outperform specialized models or tools in specific downstream tasks.
+To address this limitation, frameworks have been developed to enable LLMs to utilize external tools for performing sub-tasks like arithmetic \cite{schick2023toolformer} and logical reasoning \cite{pan2023logic, wong2023word}.
+In this context, our work can be regarded as an exercise in employing external sound planners to augment the capacity of LLMs for more reliable plan generation.